Hidden Holiday Exercises

 Cooking and entertaining: Preparing holiday meals, baking cookies for co-workers and making a few mixed drinks here and there can take a lot of work.
 And since cooking at home is usually a healthier option than ordering takeout, all that chopping, stirring, mixing and sautéing can be even more beneficial to your health.
 So shake those mixed drinks vigorously, hand-mix dough and chop up fresh ingredients instead of using precut items.
 “By manually performing these activities versus using kitchen appliances, you’re creating a great opportunity to burn more calories,” says DaCosta

 Cleaning up after your guests: The role of a holiday host can feel like a full time job.
 Whether it’s carrying heavy loads of laundry up and down the stairs, chasing after your five-year-old niece or loading and unloading the dishwasher, all of these activities can be seriously exhausting.
 That’s because these types of activities are, well, pretty similar to the things people do at the gym.
 “This means it’s important to make sure you’re using proper form by lifting with your legs (not a curved spine) and keeping objects close to your body as you lift,” says DaCosta.
-“The holidays are about family and fun, and proper form can keep it that way by reducing your risk of injury.”This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+“The holidays are about family and fun, and proper form can keep it that way by reducing your risk of injury.”This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio